 The North West River Artist-in-Residence Program is a pilot program which is an initiative of the Labrador Institute and Grenfell Campus Art Gallery/Fine Arts Division, Memorial University of Newfoundland.
 It is situated in the Labrador Institute Research Station at North West River, Labrador.
 The residency is open to artists of all disciplines (including Visual Arts, Film, Audio, Music, Theatre, Writing and Curatorship).
 We are now accepting applications for the 2013 – 2014 Program.
 The residency welcomes artists who wish to research, develop and/or produce ongoing or new bodies of work.
 Artists will be expected to make a community presentation (workshop, public lecture, studio tour, reading, for example).

-Subject to availability, residencies are from 4 to 12 weeks in duration with 4 week residencies available beginning September 1 to the end of October in 2013; longer residencies are open January 1 to May 31, 2014.
+Subject to availability, residencies are from 1 to 12 weeks in duration with residencies available beginning September 1 to the mid-November in 2013; and January 1 to May 1, 2014.

 The Labrador Institute will provide accommodation and working space at the Labrador Institute Research Station in North West River.
 Participants are responsible for all travel and personal expenses including food and materials.

 The Labrador Institute Research Station supports research in many areas so there may be opportunities for cross-disciplinary projects.